ZUXTUO/UnityUICompatibilityTool/README.md

 2.Click "Tools" → "Compatibility Low UI" in the top menu of Unity and wait for the replacement process to complete.<br>
 3.Exit the Unity editor.
 If prompted to save the scene, click save and then reopen it.<br>
 4.Click on any UI element or EventSystem to ensure that all UI elements have been replaced with the script.<br>
+5.Convert all prefabs in the scene into instances.<br>
-5.Open the project with an older version of Unity and attempt to convert the project.
+6.Open the project with an older version of Unity and attempt to convert the project.
 After the conversion is complete, check the UI for any issues.<br>

 # Additional: